PerlFFI/FFI-Platypus/README.md

 Inside the closure or callback we use the [window function](https://metacpan.org/pod/FFI::Platypus::Buffer#window) from [FFI::Platypus::Buffer](https://metacpan.org/pod/FFI::Platypus::Buffer) again to avoid an _extra_ copy.
-We still have to copy the buffer to append it to `$hmtl` but it is at least one less copy.
+We still have to copy the buffer to append it to `$html` but it is at least one less copy.

 ## bundle your own code